 In the example, there is a steam-filled corrugated tube around the sensor spindle , which reacts to the temperature differences in the room.
 The sensor spindle transmits the kinetic energy to the stuffing box pin , causing the valve plug to move and open or close the valve.

-An improvement on conventional thermostats are smart radiator thermostats or completely retrofittable smart heating controls.
+An improvement on conventional thermostats are electronic / smart radiator thermostats or completely retrofittable smart heating control systems.
 Compared to conventional thermostatic heads, these can additionally save up to 30 % of thermal energy through time and temperature control.